Parameterized Complexity of Path Set Packing: Parameterized Algorithms

 \subsection{Preliminaries: Defining Structures and Nice Solutions}

+Let $G=(V,E)$ be the input undirected graph.
+If $G$ is not connected, then we connect $G$ as follows.
+Let there be $m$ components in $G$, and let $\{C_1,C_2,\dots C_m\}$ be the set of all the components of $G$.
+We arbitrarily pick a vertex from every component of $G$, let $v_i$ be the vertex picked from the component $C_i$.
+For every $i\in [m-1]$, we add an edge $(v_i,v_{i+1})$.
+Let $((v_1,v_2),(v_2,v_3),\dots, (v_{m-1},v_{m}))$ be the order in which these edges are added to $G$.
+Observe that each time we are adding an edge between two distinct components of $G$.
+Thus, addition of these edges does not introduce any new cycle in $G$, and hence does not increase the feedback vertex number or the feedback edge number of $G$.
+Further, $\cal P$ is not changed, and maximum degree of $G$ is increased by at most two.
+From now on we therefore assume that the input graph $G$ is connected. \paragraph{}

-Let $G=(V,E)$ be the input graph.
-We create $3$ vertices $z_1,z_2$,$z_3$ and arbitrarily chose a vertex $v\in G$ and connect $z_1,z_2,z_3,$ and $v$ to each other forming a clique on $4$ vertices in $G$.
-This modification increases the size of minimum feedback vertex set and maximum degree by only a constant, and is safe for our purposes.
-In this section we define structures (adapted from \cite{jensen_WG}) that we will need.
+We now modify the input graph $G$ as follows.
+We add vertex set $\{z_1,z_2,z_3\}$ to $G$, and arbitrarily pick a vertex $v\in G$ and connect vertices in $\{z_1,z_2,z_3,v\}$ to each other, thus creating a clique on four vertices in $G$.
+This modification increases the feedback vertex number, feedback edge number, and maximum degree of $G$ by only a constant, and it is safe for our purposes.
+In the remaining part of this section, we define some structures (adapted from \cite{Jansen17}) that we will need.